-The Conservatives say they will hold a referendum on the UK's membership of the European Union by 2017 if they win the election.
-It is the latest step in the long history of campaigning for such a vote.1970s:
+The Conservatives say they will hold a referendum on the UK's membership of the European Union by the end of 2017.
+It is the latest step in the long history of campaigning for such a vote.

 1 January 1973: The UK joins the European Economic Community (EEC).
 Negotiations were conducted by Tory Prime Minister Edward Heath